mdeely/portfolio-site-v2/README.md

     - Generate image index based on iteration not position in db
     - Change scroll position to active photo
     - Preload image on hover but only after hovering over them for a certain period of time
-    - Handle click on a tag not img.
-Sometimes throws an error.
+    - Handle click on anchor tag not img.
+Throws error if you just click below the thumbnail.
+    - Check to make sure FB Like Menu is appropriately disabled/enabled in prod

 - Other
     - Handle bad urls